SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/petrichor-script.md

 ???+ example

     ```petrichor
     // This is a comment.
 This line will be ignored.
-The following line is blank, and will also be ignored.
+    // The following line is blank, and will also be ignored.

     token: value // This is an inline comment.
 Everything after "//" will be ignored.
-    token: value \// This is an escaped comment and is part of the value. // But this is a non-escaped comment and will be ignored.
+    token: value \// This is part of the value. // But this is a comment and will be ignored.
     ```

 ---
-### Escape characters

-Backslash `\` is treated as an "escape character" in some cases.
-It is used to disable the normal function of special characters.
-An escape character can be applied to another escape character in order to make the scond one print literally.

-???+ example

-    ```petrichor
-    do-something: @to-this // This example token treats @ as a special character and performs operations on it.
-    do-something: \@but-not-to-this // In this case, the @ will be treated as literal text and no operations will be performed on it.
-    do-something: \\@to-this-too // Here, the escape character is escaped.
-The @ is not escaped and will be treated as a special character.
-    ```
+## Universal tokens

+These tokens are universal to all modules.

+Modules may support different (non-universal) contents within a universal token's body.

+Consult a module's documentation for more information.

 ---
-## Supported tokens

-These tokens are universal to all input files.

-Individual modules use non-universal tokens.
-Consult a module's documentation to see the tokens it supports.

----
 ### Metadata token

 The `metadata` token's body contains information necessary for Petrichor to run.

-It must be the first token in the file regardless of what module is used.

 ???+ important "Restrictions"